marybun/machine_learning/HW6/README.md

 ## Abstract

 [SHRED.ipynb](https://github.com/marybun/machine_learning/blob/main/HW6/SHRED.ipynb) performs analyses on how well the SHallow REcurrent Decoder (SHRED) predicts a dataset of weekly mean sea-surface temperature from 1992 to 2019.
-We analyse the model's performance over a range of time lags, noise values, and sensors.
+We build off the code in the pyshred example by analyzing the model's performance over a range of time lags, noise values, and sensors.

 ## 1. Introduction and Overview